-Standard InGaAs has a long wavelength cutoff of $1.7~\mu m$ .
+Standard InGaAs has a long wavelength cutoff of 1.7 μ m.
 Many applications require the detection of light with longer wavelengths.
-An important example is the ability to measure moisture content in agricultural products by measuring water absorption at $1.9~\mu m$ .
+An important example is the ability to measure moisture content in agricultural products by measuring water absorption at 1.9 μ m.
 Another example is light detection and ranging (LIDAR), used in airplanes to detect clear air turbulence.
-LIDAR systems often use lasers that emit light with a wavelength of $2.05~\mu m$ .
+LIDAR systems often use lasers that emit light with a wavelength of 2.05 μ m.
 InxGa1-xAs with a longer cutoff is called "extended wavelength InGaAs."

 It seems as if all one would have to do is add a little more InAs to the mix, but it's not so easy.
 This increases the lattice constant of the thin film, which causes a mismatch with the substrate, and this reduces the quality of the thin film.
 SUI has put a lot of work into learning to grow high-quality extended wavelength InGaAs, and this is reflected in our product offerings.
-The results of our efforts are summarized in Figure 2.
-Figure 2 shows the quantum efficiency of standard InGaAs in red together with the quantum efficiencies of two extended wavelength alloys, X=0.74 (blue) and X=0.82 (green).
-The spectral response of a short-cutoff at 1.45 μm variant is also shown.
+The results of our efforts are summarized in the second figure.
+The quantum efficiency of standard InGaAs in blue together with the quantum efficiencies of two extended wavelength alloys, X=0.74 (green) and X=0.82 (red).
+The spectral response of silicon is also shown.
 As we like to say, "InxGa1-xAs starts where silicon leaves off."